unrealwork/atsd-use-cases/USMortality/README.md

 Noticeably absent in from the above list is the city of New Orleans, Louisiana.
 On August 29th, 2005, [Hurricane Katrina](http://edition.cnn.com/2013/08/23/us/hurricane-katrina-statistics-fast-facts/) struck the Gulf coast of the United States, with New Orleans taking the brunt of the storm's force.
 According to the Federal Emergency Management Agency (FEMA), Katrina was "the single most catastrophic natural disaster in U.S. history."
-FEMA estimated the total damage from the hurricane ammounted to $108 billion dollars, making it the "costliest hurricane in U.S. history."
+FEMA estimated the total damage from the hurricane amounted to $108 billion dollars, making it the "costliest hurricane in U.S. history."
 Approximately 1,833 people are estimated to have died in the storm, with 1,577 of those deaths occurring in the New Orleans area.
 This number of deaths would clearly put New Orleans, so why is it not showing up?

 Below is a Chart Lab output for the number of deaths for New Orleans from 1970 to 2016.